40 Years Of Experience Walks Out The Door Of The Justice Department

 Now, he may be suing over them.

-Letter, 64, reflected on his long government service on a sunny morning last week at the Georgetown Law Center, where he'll be working and teaching national security law.
+Letter, 64, reflected on his long government service on a sunny morning last week at the Georgetown Law Center, where he will be working and teaching national security law.

 "My father and several other people in my family were also career public servants," he said, "so I grew up feeling like public service was a calling."